JordanCWard/Elist/README.md

 ## to do

+Currently on purchasing platform need to finish cleaning up the last two, moving graphs into data where they're relevant Then finish cleaning graphs with info below this

 #### graphs/tables\
 - once I've decided all the ones to use, put them in one sheet in excel then use theme to change all of them